saulpierotti/markdown_notebook/SSB.md

 	* Whatever the starting point, I will collapse to 1 (full carrying capacity) since it is the only stable steady state
 $$f(x)=rx-rx^2$$
 $$ \frac{df}{dx} = r-2rx$$

+### Multi-Dimensional Higher-Order Homogeneous ODEs
+* Analogously to the previous cases, in this situation the behaviour is determined by the Eigenvalues of the system, that lie in the complex field (due to the presence of higher derivatives)
+* Complex solutions give an oscillatory behaviour, while real solution give a contracting or expanding behaviour
+* The pure complex part of the solution determins the oscillation, while the real part determines the expansion or contraction
+$$ \lambda = a+ib$$
+	* A pure complex solution with $a=0$ gives a circle around the origin
+		* In this case the solution is called a center dynamic
+	* A negative $a$ gives an inward spiral behaviour that converges to 0
+		* In this case the solution is called a stable focus
+	* A positive $a$ gives an outward spiral behaviour that converges to 0
+* Also the Eigenvectors can be complex in this systems, and so they cannot be drawn in the real field
+* Note that the spirals are always in the $x_1,x_2$ plane, while in the graph against time of the single variables the behaviour is a simple oscillation